Information

 Evaluation process

-The assessment process is a one-step process, handled by the Lundbeck Foundation .
+The assessment process is a one-step process running under the auspices of the Lundbeck Foundation Talent Panel.

 All applications are reviewed for eligibility by the Foundation’s Grants & Prizes Department prior to involvement of the panel.
-Applications that do not fulfill the requirements stated in the call text and guide will be administratively rejected.

 Panel members are asked to declare any conflicts of interest.
 Each application is assigned to three panel members, who serve as primary reviewers and present their comments to the panel before evaluating the application.

-The evaluation will be based on scientific quality, career potential and host.
-The assessments will
+The evaluation will be based on scientific quality and career potential.
+The assessments will consider each individual applicant’s PhD age and research experience.

 Scientific quality is assessed on the following criteria:

-- The research project- ground-breaking nature, potential impact, scientific approach and feasibility
+- The research project: Ground-breaking nature, potential impact, scientific approach and feasibility

-- The potential short- or long-term benefits for the advancement of neuroscience and/or therapies for nervous system disorders
+- The potential short or long-term benefits for the advancement of neuroscience and/or therapies for nervous system disorders

-- Expected implications and impact for human health including the feasibility of the roadmap to impact
+- Expected implications and impact for human health, including the feasibility of the roadmap to impact

 Career potential is assessed on the following criteria:

-- The applicant- research skills, scientific achievements, level of independence as a researcher, communication skills, collaborations and network
+- The applicant: Research skills, scientific achievements, level of independence as a researcher, communication skills, collaborations and network

-- Suitability for the applicant’s career development
+- The host(s) and host environment’s commitment and suitability for the applicant’s career development

 The Foundation prioritises funding for applicants based in Denmark at the time of the application deadline who wish to spend most of their time in international neuroscience research groups.

 At the review meeting, proposals are discussed and rated against the criteria for assessment of scientific quality of the proposal, including the host and the career potential of the applicant.
+When prioritising between qualified applications, diversity in grant distribution will be taken into account.

-- Deadline for application: November 20, 2024 - 13:00 CET
+- Deadline for application: November 20, 2025 - 13:00 CET

-- Approval of grants: Ultimo March 2025
+- Approval of grants: Ultimo March 2026

-- Earliest start: April 1, 2025
+- Earliest start: April 1, 2026

-- The grant must start before December 31, 2025
+- The grant must start before December 31, 2026

 What are the grant conditions?

-If your proposal is successful, you must accept the Lundbeck Foundation's General Terms and Conditions for Research Grants.
-This grant is a personal grant.
+If your proposal is successful, you must accept Lundbeck Foundation's General Terms and Conditions for Research Grants to receive the grant.
+Other important general information for applicants can be found here.

 What are the reporting requirements?